Patton Historic District

-The Patton Historic District is a national historic district that is located in Patton in Cambria County, Pennsylvania.
+The Patton Historic District is a national historic district that is located in Patton in Cambria County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1996.

 History and architectural features

 This district includes forty-two contributing buildings that are located in a predominantly residential area of Patton.
 The predominant architectural style is American Foursquare, with some notable examples of Colonial Revival and Romanesque Revival styles.
 Notable buildings include St. Mary's Church (1899), St. Mary's Rectory (1899), St. Mary's School (1913), the A. O. Summerville House (c.
 1897), the W. H. Sanford House (c.
 1897), the Charles Rhody House (c.
 1890), Dr. Stiles House (1907), the Prindible Houses (c.
 1893-1897), Trinity United Methodist Church (1901), St. Peter and Paul Orthodox Church (1904), the Cambria Heights Middle School (1894), and Patton High School (1903).

-It was listed on the National Register of Historic Places in 1996.